nufi-official/nufi-dapp-sdk/docs/cardanoNuFiConnect.md

 # NuFiConnect (Cardano)

+Integrates your DApp with the NuFi web wallet injected into it is as a widget.
+Users can seamlessly onboard/log in into your DApp using social providers such as Google or Discord while being able to manage their wallet in the NuFi interface.

-# Demo
+## Demo

 Example dapp with the current version of SDK is deployed [here](https://sdk-example.nu.fi).

-Example integration can be seen in https://github.com/nufi-official/adaplays.xyz which is a forked/updated version of playground cardano dapp.
+Example integration can be found in https://github.com/nufi-official/adaplays.xyz which is a forked/updated version of playground cardano dapp.

 We recommend to check usage of